MaxSteven/SOPGI/README.md

 ______________________________________________________

 ![alt text](https://github.com/alexnardini/SOPGI/blob/master/img/SOPGI_useBRDF.jpg)
-The " `USE BRDF` " option on the main ARay option tab will disable all the heavy calculation and only output Diffuse and Specular to work with the Recursive Reflections and Refractions.
+The " `USE BRDF` " option on the main SOPGI ARay's node option tab will disable all the heavy calculation and only output Diffuse and Specular to work with the Recursive Reflections and Refractions.
 This way you can preview Recursion very quickly before moving into tweaking GI etc.